ndaniell/EEQ/README.md

 # EEQ
 Embedded Event Queue

 This library provides a C implementation of a Event Queue.
-An Event is a message style structure, an identifier followed by accompanying data.
-To minimize the memory footprint it utilizes a circular buffer backend.
-The library utilizes padding to ensure contiguous memory for events and alignment.
+An Event is a message style structure, represented by an identifier followed by accompanying data.
+The size of the event data can be dynamic.
+To minimize the memory footprint the library utilizes a circular buffer backend.
+The library ensure contiguous memory for events and allows the user to specify memory alignment for events.
+This is done using padding within the circular buffer which is consumed during a get.
 Memory is provided during initialization.
-Utilizes atomics to achieve a thread safe solution using single producer single consumer.
+The library leverages atomics to achieve a thread safe solution using single producer single consumer, but can be disabled.
+If multiple producers is desired a lock and unlock function can be provided via configuration to provide a write lock during a put.

 ## Initialize
 ```c